 ‘A Place They Called Forgotten Town’

-Produced by Hull-based Humber Film the music video will feature more than 20 Hull community groups, many of which among the 500-strong singers and musicians performing at Stage@TheDock.
+Produced by Hull-based Humber Film the music video features more than 20 Hull community groups, many of which among the 500-strong singers and musicians performing at Stage@TheDock.

 Lead vocals, recorded at Fruit Trade Music, are Martin Clappison and Emma Fee of The Mighty and the Moon.
 Emma is also part of The Happy Endings.